mcharouk/aws/Certification/machinelearning.md

 #### Script mode

+* this method aims to use a Sagemaker managed container and customize the processing steps.

 * provide a train.py file with 3 functions
   * input_fn : preprocessing
   * model_fn : model definition